cloudblog004/fantasticfoodies/content/en/posts/892-recipe-of-any-night-of-the-week-easy-chicken-cutlets-with-a-twist.md

 - "2 cups breadcrumbs"
 recipeinstructions:
 - "Lay chicken cutlets on cutting board, place parchment paper on top.
 Pound meat with rolling pin."
-- "Remove parchment paper, salt &amp; pepper chicken."
+- "Remove parchment paper, salt & pepper chicken."
 - "Set up your mixing station.
 1st bowl place flour in first bowl.
 Then eggs with a splash of water in second bowl, whisk.
-Place breadcrumbs &amp; fish seasoning in third bowl."
+Place breadcrumbs & fish seasoning in third bowl."
 - "Place chicken in flour bowl, then egg the breadcrumb mixture, make sure to coat all of the chicken.
 Place on baking sheet.
 Repeat.
-Once you have finished with all the chicken, cover with parchment paper &amp; place in refrigerator for an hour."
+Once you have finished with all the chicken, cover with parchment paper & place in refrigerator for an hour."
 - "Maybe about 10-15min before the hour is up, pour oil into frying pan.
 Put the burner between medium- medium high.
 To check if oil is ready, sprinkle water into hot oil.
-If the water bubbles and makes a &#34;popping sound&#34; your oil is ready.
+If the water bubbles and makes a *popping sound* your oil is ready.
 Preheat oven to 250.
 Place chicken in oil.
 Cook chicken 3 1/2 min on each side."
 - "Once done, place chicken in paper towl lined paper to excess oil.
-Remove and place on cookie sheet &amp; put in oven to keep warm.
+Remove and place on cookie sheet & put in oven to keep warm.
 Cook remaining chicken the same way you did before.
 Enjoy!"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe